 Set-NetFirewallProfile –Name Public –DefaultInboundAction Block

-You can display the current profile settings as follows:
+The current profile settings can be displayed as follows:

 Get-NetFirewallProfile -Name Public

-If you manage your Windows Firewall settings using GPO, you can display the current resulting profile settings as follows:
+If you manage Windows Firewall settings using a GPO, you can view the current resulting profile settings as follows:

 Get-NetFirewallProfile -policystore activestore

-Make sure that all firewall settings are applied to all network interfaces of the computer.
+Make sure that all firewall settings are applied to all network interfaces on the computer:

 Get-NetFirewallProfile -Name Public | fl DisabledInterfaceAliases

-If all interfaces are protected, the command will return the following:
+If all interfaces are protected, the command should return:

 DisabledInterfaceAliases : {NotConfigured}